eduf/caos/src/about.md

 ---
 layout: default
-title: This is me.
+title: Testing.
 ---

-She/her.
-A software person.
-Singapore.
+This is a test.